amartrics/data-310/final_project.md

 ![image](https://user-images.githubusercontent.com/70035366/131231155-1dadca9c-8050-4c2a-aabe-1e110267169e.png)
 ![image](https://user-images.githubusercontent.com/70035366/131231163-c70d83f0-76b5-401c-95eb-016eff803c3b.png)

 I pulled two different datasets from Kaggle to test my model in the hopes that my model would do well on either one or the other.
 Unfortunately, the model still seems to be relatively naive when it comes to predicting on new data, and did not do extraordinarily well when faced with the task of labelling unfamiliar images of ASL letters.
 One key thing to note about the training images is that they all featured a perfectly black background, with the signer's hand being the only colored object in the photo.
 It is possible that by training on such isolated visual data, the model learned to associate the concept of certain colors, and not just shapes, that comprise an ASL signer's hand with specific letters.
 This would explain why the model performed poorly on real-life examples of ASL in action, such as in the testing images that feature more complex and colorful backgrounds, despite possessing a high predicted accuracy.
-Additionally, given the fact that many ASL letters do happen to look similar to one another - for instance, the letters *a*, *m*, *n*, *t*, and *s* are all composed of a closed fist with one
+Additionally, given the fact that many ASL letters do happen to look similar to one another - for instance, the letters *a*, *m*, *n*, *t*, and *s* are all composed of a closed fist with the same hand's thumb in slightly different positions - it is understandable that a rather simple convolutional neural network was not able to identify ASL signing in action as it would appear in the real world.

 ## Conclusion
+There is still a lot of progress to be achieved when it comes to developing automated ASL recognition technology that could feasibly be adapted for real-world situations, especially concerning areas where an error on the part of the machine can result in serious miscommunication.
+This model's testing results, paired with the fact that it was only trained on images finger-spelling - aka the ASL alphabet - is also quite telling of both the complexity of human language in all its forms, verbal and non-verbal, as well as the limits of machine learning.
+Further refinement of this model or similar ML techniques, such as live video feeds that act as input to a motion tracking form of computer vision capable of recognizing ASL in motion, may be a step forward towards better communication for all.

 ## Sources
 ### Literature on ASL and the Deaf Community